Programs and Events

 A national celebration each February, Black History Month at Malone University focuses on the achievements, contributions, and experiences African Americans have made to American society.
 The events, sponsored by the office of Multicultural Services and Multicultural Student Union (MSU) bring local and national leaders, performers, and artist to the campus.

 MISA (Malone International Student Association)

-The purpose of MISA is to give International students an opportunity to interact with other internationals and other students on campus.
+The purpose of MISA is to give International students an opportunity to interact with other students on campus and share their culture and customs.
 MISA is open to all students on campus to provide an opportunity for Multicultural experiences, which will be beneficial to all cultures.

-The organization hosts international student emphasis week, as well as international festivals and discussions to provide awareness of the cultures that exist on campus.
-Members of MISA are also available to speak to groups seeking information on foreign affairs and various cultural issues.
+The organization hosts International Student Emphasis Week, as well as international dinners, and discussions to provide awareness of the cultures that exist on campus.
+Members of MISA are also available to speak and present to groups seeking information on foreign affairs and various cultural issues.

 One Voice Gospel Choir

-The Malone University Gospel Choir, One Voice, under the direction of Emoni Satterwhite, is a 20-voice choir representing most majors and ethnicities across campus.
+The Malone University Gospel Choir, One Voice, is a 20-voice choir representing most majors and ethnicities across campus.
 One Voice performs at campus functions, community events, and in schools and churches across Ohio, and the United States.

 For further information about One Voice or to schedule the Choir please contact the office of Multicultural Services at Malone University at 330.471.8328.